 Slow Discharge.
 The slower the discharge over the nominal rate, the greater the real capacity.
 If we discharge our 240 amp-hour battery bank at 6 amps per hour we will actually have approximately 10–15% more capacity.
 The disadvantage here is that slowly discharged batteries are harder to charge if deep cycled below 50%.

 Discharge Requirement.
-The nominal required battery capacity of 240 Ah has been calculated as that required to supply 10 amps per hour over 12 hours to 50% of battery capacity.
+The nominal required boat house battery capacity of 240 Ah has been calculated as that required to supply 10 amps per hour over 12 hours to 50% of battery capacity.
 In most cases, the discharge requirements are worst for the night period, and this is the 12-hour period that should be used in calculations.
-What is required is a battery bank with similar discharge rates as the current consumption rate.
-This will maximize the capacity of the battery bank with respect to the effect defined in Peukerts coefficient.
+What is required is a boat house battery bank with similar discharge rates as the current consumption rate.
+This will maximize the capacity of the boat house battery bank with respect to the effect defined in Peukerts coefficient.